 When exercising your right to data portability, you have the right to obtain that your personal data be transferred directly from one controller to another controller where this is technically feasible.

-2.6.
-Right to object to data processing, Article 21 GDPR
+2.6 Right to object to data processing, Article 21 DSGVO

-2.8 Right of appeal to a supervisory authority, Article 77 GDPR
+2.8 Right of appeal to a supervisory authority, Article 77 DSGVO

 3. data processing when visiting our websites